Patient Support service

 Our support often begins at the hospital, right at the point of diagnosis.
-Our Patient Support Officers are based at Manchester Royal Eye Hospital (MREH) five days a week and Altrincham Hospital two days a week.
+Our Patient Support Officers are based at Manchester Royal Eye Hospital (MREH) five days a week and Altrincham Hospital two days a week (Tuesday and Thursday).

 Our Patient Support Officers provide emotional and practical support right when people need it most.
 We offer: